About This Chapter

 14. P Generation: Definition & Offspring

 The work of Gregor Mendel left us with important discoveries in the world of genetics.
-His ideas will be discussed here with reference to the P generation in crosses.
+In this lesson, we'll discuss his ideas in regards to to the P generation in crosses.

 15. Polygenic Inheritance: Definition & Examples